“Thank you for coming,” Thomas told the well-dressed audience.

 “Can I have an aspirin?” he asked.

-“You just had one before the panel,” Vy pointed out, yet she opened the bottle of baby aspirin and shook out a pill.
+“You just had one before the panel,” Vy pointed out.
+Even so, she kindly opened the bottle of baby aspirin and shook out a pill.
 She put it into his mouth, then held a bottle of water for him to drink from.

 … ( ) …